emojicode/emojicode.github.io/src/guides/compile-and-run.md

 ```

 What happens here exactly?
 Everything that you list between `🍿` and `🍆` is made
+into a list, which is represented by an instance of type 🍨.
+The `➡️` operator is
-into a list.
-And `➡️` is used to create a constant variable.
-Maybe this appears
+used to create a constant variable.
+Maybe this appears odd at first, but in
-odd at first, but in Emojicode the value for a variable is on the left-hand-side
+Emojicode the value for a variable is on the left-hand-side of `➡️` and the
-of `➡️` and the variable name on the right-hand-side.
+variable name on the right-hand-side.

 Next, we want to print the first greeting in that list as a test: